rixiobarrios/mern-auth-tutorial/README.md

   if (err.name.match(/Valid/) || err.name === 'MongoError') {
     throw new BadParamsError();
   } else {
-    // This the error-handling middleware will be called after
+    // This is the error-handling middleware will be called after
     // all controllers run, so we need to make sure that we pass
     // all of the errors up to this point on to the next
     // error handler in the chain!